 TITH NGAW PAI

-We're a traditional Chinese martial art institute promoting the Hakka martial art of Lee Tith Ngaw.
-This martial art is about 220 years old and originated in the Mui Chauw (Meizhou) area of East Guangdong province in China.
-Lee Tith Ngaw's family members learned combat skills from a Siu Lam monk while on a business trip.
-After learning those skills from the returned family members, young Lee Tith Ngaw combined the revised monk's knowledge with his own input and created a no-nonsense fighting art with explosive movements.
+We're a traditional Chinese martial art school, promoting the Hakka martial art of its founder Lee Tith Ngaw.
+This martial art is about 220 years old and originated in the Muichau (Meizhou) area of north-east Guangdong province in China.
+During a trading trip in the Kong Sai province, Lee family members met a Siu Lam monk who taught them some combat skills.
+Young Lee Tith Ngaw first learned from his close relatives before apprenticing with the monk.
+Then he revised all the knowledge he had seen, and with his own input he created a no-nonsense fighting art with explosive movements.
 The art was transmitted to the Chung family when Chung A Yan went to learn from Lee Tith Ngaw.
 Out of respect for his teacher, Chung A Yan named his art Tith Ngaw Pai.
-It was a common practice among Hakka people to name martial arts after their teacher's name.
+It was a common practice among Hakka people to name their arts after the teacher's name.
 Chung A Yan taught his son Chung Tjong Wah who subsequently migrated to Hong Kong.
-There he taught Chung Kang Yau from the Man Uk Pin village in the New Territories.
+He taught Chung Kang Yau from Man Uk Pin village in the New Territories.
 Lee Tith Ngaw and his family migrated further south to Shantou.
-The grandson Lee Guang Jam promoted their fighting art well, and people started to call it Lee Family Teaching.
+The grandson Lee Guang Jam promoted their fighting art well, so people started to call it Lee Family Teaching.
 Lee Guang Jam went to Vietnam to promote their art and taught Chau Fei Hung, who subsequently migrated to Hong Kong.
-There he taught Cheng Wai Chung.
+He taught Cheng Wai Chung.
 Finally Galland R. aka Kong Han Lei learned from Chung Kang Yau and Cheng Wai Chung.
 He has received training in Belgium, England and Hong Kong.
 He thoroughly studied both arts and was permitted to promote these systems in Europe.
-Kong Han Lei teaches in the official Tith Ngaw Pai headquarters in Antwerp, Belgium.
-In 2020, aged 66, he can look back on a kung fu career beginning in 1971 and spanning 49 years.
+Kong Han Lei teaches in the Tith Ngaw Pai headquarters in Antwerp, Belgium.
+In 2020, aged 66, he can look back on a kung fu career beginning in 1971 and spanning 50 years.
 Currently Kong Han Lei is also chairman of the committee for traditional styles of the Belgian Wushu Federation.
-Lineage head of Tith Ngaw Pai.
-Heir of Tith Ngaw Pai and Lee Gar Gao.
+Chairman of Han Lei's Martial Art Association.
+Heir and lineage head of Tith Ngaw Pai, and heir of Lee Gar Gao.

 Check out our " Tith Ngaw Pai Kung Fu " page on facebook with lots of detailed information!